chainspace/docs/content/20-quickstart.md

 ## REST documentation

 Many parts of the system are available to poke at via a RESTful HTTP server interface.
-After starting a node locally, you can see what's available by going to http://localhost:9001/swagger/index.html - where `9001` is the node's HTTP server port as defined in `~/.chainspace/{networkname}/node-{nodenumber}/node.yaml`
+After starting a node locally, you can see what's available by going to http://localhost:9001/swagger/index.html - where `9001` is the node's HTTP server port as defined in `~/.chainspace/{networkname}/node-{nodenumber}/node.yaml`.
+In the default generated config, REST port number is http://localhost:{9000+nodenumber} for each node.